How does a 529 plan work?

 Any distributions from a 529 plan that’s owned by a third-party are counted as untaxed income, and they may hurt your child’s chances of qualifying for financial aid, including grants, work-study programs, and subsidized loans.

-It is possible to time the distribution from a 529 so that it doesn’t count on your child’s Federal Student Aid (FAFSA) application, but you should make sure the person opening the account fully understands the steps required to do so before you give them the green light.
+It is possible to time the distribution from a 529 so that it doesn’t count on your child’s Free Application for Federal Student Aid (FAFSA), but you should make sure the person opening the account fully understands the steps required to do so before you give them the green light.

 Alternatives to a 529 plan